ericchiang/blog/content/post/privileged-containers.md

 loop7               sda4
 ```

 What makes a privileged container truly dangerous are the [Linux capabilities][capabilities] granted to it.
-Capabilities are the set of powers the compose “root” such as listening on lower ports, kill other processes, or change file ownership.
+Capabilities are the set of powers that compose “root” such as listening on lower ports, killing other processes, or changing file ownership.
 In a regular container, processes are severely restricted:

 ```
 $ docker run --rm alpine:latest /bin/sh -c 'apk update && apk add libcap && capsh --print'